WebAssembly/spec/document/core/syntax/types.rst

 *Aggregate types* describe compound objects consisting of multiple values.
-These are either *structures* or *arrays*, which both consist of a list of possibly mutable and possibly packed *fields*.
+These are either *structures* or *arrays*, which both consist of a list of possibly mutable, possibly packed *fields*.
 Structures are heterogeneous, but require static indexing, while arrays need to be homogeneous, but allow dynamic indexing.

 $${syntax: {structtype arraytype fieldtype storagetype packtype}}